quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part25_The_Deadly_Tria.md

 Semi-gradient TD methods can diverge under off-policy training or in contrived cases of nonlinear function approximation.
 True SGD methods avoid this issue and provide a more stable path to convergence.

-:p How does the projected Bellman error vector (\(\bar{w}_s\)) relate to the Bellman operator?
+:p How does the projected Bellman error vector ($\bar{w}_s$) relate to the Bellman operator?
 ??x
-The projected Bellman error vector \(\bar{w}\) relates to the Bellman operator by measuring the difference between the output of the Bellman operator and the original value function after it is projected back into the representable space.
+The projected Bellman error vector $\bar{w}$ relates to the Bellman operator by measuring the difference between the output of the Bellman operator and the original value function after it is projected back into the representable space.
 This provides a direct measure of how well the approximate value function satisfies the Bellman equation.

 Formula:
-\[ \bar{w} = B_\pi v - v \]

-:p What is the significance of the TD fixed point in linear function approximation?
+$$\bar{w} = B_\pi v - v$$:p What is the significance of the TD fixed point in linear function approximation?
 ??x
 The TD fixed point in linear function approximation represents an approximate value function that has zero projected Bellman error.
 It is a stable and optimal solution within the representable space, making it a desirable target for convergence.

 Formula:
-\[ v_{TD} = B_\pi v_{TD} \]

-:p How does applying the Bellman operator repeatedly lead to convergence in dynamic programming without function approximation?
+$$v_{TD} = B_\pi v_{TD}$$:p How does applying the Bellman operator repeatedly lead to convergence in dynamic programming without function approximation?
 ??x
 In dynamic programming without function approximation, the Bellman operator is applied repeatedly starting from an initial value function.
-Since this space is not limited by approximations, the process converges to the true value function \(v_\pi\), which satisfies the Bellman equation exactly.
+Since this space is not limited by approximations, the process converges to the true value function $v_\pi$, which satisfies the Bellman equation exactly.

 Formula:
-\[ v_\pi = B_\pi v_\pi \]

-:p What happens if we apply the Bellman operator in a setting with function approximation?
+$$v_\pi = B_\pi v_\pi$$:p What happens if we apply the Bellman operator in a setting with function approximation?
 ??x
 In a setting with function approximation, applying the Bellman operator repeatedly results in intermediate value functions that are outside the representable space.
 These need to be projected back into the subspace, leading to an iterative process of moving through the approximating space.